Privacy and Proxy Services Accreditation

 - IRT kickoff meeting: 18 October 2016

-- [Estimated] Public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program: October 2017
+- [TBD] Public comment period on proposed implementation of Privacy and Proxy Service Provider Accreditation Program.

 The 2013 Registrar Accreditation Agreement (RAA) includes a Specification on Privacy and Proxy Registrations that contains requirements for privacy and proxy service registrations offered through affiliates and resellers of registrars accredited under the 2013 RAA.